ForestAdmin/documentation-user-guide/collections/actions/create-and-manage-smart-actions.md

 #### Set up your approval workflow

-To add an additional layer of security over a Smart Action, head over to the _Roles_ tab of your [projects settings](../../project-settings/other-project-settings/#how-to-access-project-settings).
+To add an additional layer of security over a Smart Action, head over to the [Roles tab](../../project-settings/teams-and-users/manage-roles.md#approval-workflow-permissions) of your project settings.
 From there, you'll be able to select Trigger with approval for that Smart Action.
 Note that this must be set for each role.

 #### Review approval requests